K-Svayam05/SK-MERN-AI-CHATBOT/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Contact
-For questions or inquiries, please contact Your Name.
+For questions or inquiries, please contact Svayam Kapadia.